GoogleCloudPlatform/community/tutorials/antho-bare-metal-getting-started.md

     The output from the `kubectl` command is a long string.

-1. Copy the toekn string output from the previous step.
+1. Copy the token string output from the previous step.

-    In some cases the token string might not be copied in a format that can be pasted correctly in the next step.
-We recommend that you paste the token string into a text editor and ensure there are no line breaks.
+    In some cases the token string might not be copied in a format that can be pasted correctly in the next step.You can paste the token string into a text editor and ensure there are no line breaks.
 The token string must be continuous for the next step to work.

 1. In the Cloud Console, click the name of your cluster.